jonatas-rp/jonatas-rp/README.md

 My work often combines cloud-native infrastructure, IaC, and DevOps automation — using AWS CDK, CloudFormation, and GitHub Actions to deliver reliable CI/CD pipelines.

 I’ve also architected event-driven systems using SQS, RabbitMQ, and Celery for asynchronous job processing.
 Built data pipelines that integrate for log analytics and monitoring.
-And, developed authentication and authorization systems with Oauth2, OIDC, SAML.
+I have extensive experience in JWT validation, Oauth2, OIDC, SAML for building authentication and authorization systems.

 ## 👨‍💻 Skills